-- Unreadable Information The ink is faded, too light or too bold (bleeding into other characters or beyond the box).
-The font is too small. - Member date of birth (DOB) is missing - Member name or identification number is missing - Provider name, Taxpayer Identification Number (TIN), or National Practitioner Identification (NPI) number is missing - Attending provider information missing from Loop 2310A on institutional claims when CLM05-1 (bill type) is 11, 12, 21, 22, or 72 or missing from Box 48 on the paper UB claim form - Date of service is not prior to the received date of the claim (future date of service) - Date of service or date span is missing from required fields.
-Example: "Statement From" or "Service From" dates - Type of bill is invalid - Diagnosis code is missing, invalid or incomplete - Service line detail is missing - Date of service is prior to member's effective date - Admission type is missing (Inpatient Facility Claims UB-04, Field 14) - Patient status is missing (Inpatient Facility Claims UB-04, Field 17) - Occurrence code/date is missing or invalid - · Revenue code is missing or invalid - CPT/procedure code is missing or invalid - A missing CLIA number in Box 23 or a CMS 1500 for CLIA or CLIA-waived service - Incorrect form type used - A missing taxonomy code and qualifier in Box 24 I, 24 J or 33 b on the CMS 1500 form or Box 81 CC on the UBO4 form (see further requirements in this manual)
+- Unreadable Information.
+The ink is faded, too light, or too bold (bleeding into other characters or beyond the box).
+The font is too small. - Member DOB is missing. - Member name or identification number is missing. - Provider name, TIN, or NPI number is missing. - Attending provider information is missing from Loop 2310A on institutional claims when the CLM05-1 bill type is 11, 12, 21, 22, or 72, or missing from Box 48 on the paper UB claim form. - Date of service is not prior to the received date of the claim (future date of service). - Date of service or date span is missing from required fields.
+Example: "Statement From" or "Service From" dates. - Type of bill is invalid. - Diagnosis code is missing, invalid, or incomplete. - Service line detail is missing. - Date of service is prior to member's effective date. - Admission type is missing (Inpatient Facility Claims UB-04, Field 14). - Patient status is missing (Inpatient Facility Claims UB-04, Field 17). - Occurrence code/date is missing or invalid. - Revenue code is missing or invalid. - CPT/procedure code is missing or invalid. - A missing CLIA number in Box 23 or a CMS 1500 for CLIA or CLIA-waived service. - Incorrect form type used. - A missing taxonomy code and qualifier in Box 24 I, 24 J, or 33 B on the CMS 1500 form, or Box 81 CC on the UB04 form (see further requirements in this manual).